supaflyENJOY/DynamicsDocs/my-website/docs/Practitioners/BasicInfo.md

 - <span style="color:red"> * </style>Last Name
 - Known As
 - Date Of Birth
-  - <span style="color:navy"> Validation: </style>A User cannot save a Practitioner if the DOB is in the future or if the DOB is 120 years before todays date.
+  - <span style="color:navy"> Validation: </style>You cannot save a Practitioner if the DOB is in the future or if the DOB is 120 years before todays date.
   - Error Message:
-      - If a User populates the DOB field with a DOB in the future, the following error message will display "Birth Date cannot be in the future."<br>
+      - If you populate the DOB field with a DOB in the future, the following error message will display "Birth Date cannot be in the future."<br>
  <img src ="/static/img/DOBError.jpg" width="500"/> <br>
-      - If a User populates the DOB field with a DOB 120 years before todays date, the following error message will display "Birth Date cannot be more than 120 years in the past."
+      - If you populate the DOB field with a DOB 120 years before todays date, the following error message will display "Birth Date cannot be more than 120 years in the past."
 - Gender
 - Marital Status
 - NPI Number
-- Tax Id - Generally, a Company will bill all Claims under 1 provider.
-If they need to bill a Claim under a different provider, the Tax Id should be populated on that Practitioner.
+- Tax Id - If your company bills some Claims under this provider, the Tax Id should be populated.

 <br>